geojeff/sproutcore-examples/README.md

 environment set up, maybe sproutcore itself, the quilmes branch, which contains the latest development code.
 To do all of this properly, as a repo that you could clone and get running immediately, I should use git submodule setup for these framework libraries.
-As it stands now, you'll need to handle getting flot and maybe sproutcore in your frameworks directory.
+As it stands now, you'll need to handle getting flot, and Raphael, and sproutcore in your frameworks directory.
 For flot, you can clone Bo Xiao's [flot-integration](http://github.com/imxiaobo/iamxiaobo/tree/master/flot-integration), which will get you a demo app in a separate flot-integration directory, with its own apps and frameworks directories.
 I did that, played with the demo, looked things